taubyte/go-seer/README.md

 s := New(SystemFS("config/"))
 ```

-Note tha you can also use a virtual file system
+Note that you can also use a virtual file system
 ```go
 import "github.com/spf13/afero"